ashnarayan13/FlexLabelTool/README.md

 * tkinter
 * pillow
 * xml
-* glob
+* opencv
 * argparse

 ## Run tool

 To run the tool.
-Use the `run.sh` script by passing the folder path for the images
+Use the `run.sh` script to run the samples.

 or

-`python3 boundingBox.py --input_directory=/path/to/images --output_directory=/path/to/output --classes=30 --choice=3`
+`python3 boundingBox.py --input_directory=/path/to/images --output_directory=/path/to/output --classes=/path/to/class_list.txt --choice=3`

 set `--choice` to 1 for YOLO darknet format